Blank Banshee

-Patrick Driscoll (born June 28, 1987), known professionally as Blank Banshee, is a Canadian artist, musician and producer from Saint John, New Brunswick.
+Patrick Driscoll (born June 28, 1986), known professionally as Blank Banshee, is a Canadian artist, musician and producer from Saint John, New Brunswick.
 He rose to popularity in 2012 with his album Blank Banshee 0, which combined traditional elements of vaporwave with trap music, a style now known as vaportrap.
 Blank Banshee's music has been described as a "balance of abstract ambience and dance-able trap".

 Career

-Blank Banshee 0
+2010–2012: early years and Blank Banshee 0

-In 2010, Patrick Driscoll and vocalist Curtis “Cormorant” Ferguson (who had both previously been members of the band Shinjuku Mad) began performing live as "Blank Banshees".
+In 2010, Patrick Driscoll and vocalist Curtis "Cormorant" Ferguson (who had both previously been members of the band Shinjuku Mad) began performing live as "Blank Banshees".
 In April 2011, Blank Banshees were featured performers on the Electro East Stage of the annual Canadian East Coast Music Awards.
-By 2012 the duo had become a solo act, with Driscoll continuing to release instrumental music under the pseudonym “Blank Banshee” and Ferguson appearing as a recurrent guest vocalist.
+By 2012 the duo had become a solo act, with Driscoll continuing to release instrumental music under the pseudonym "Blank Banshee" and Ferguson appearing as a recurrent guest vocalist.

 In the summer of 2012, Driscoll left his Maritimes hometown, relocating to Vancouver, British Columbia, Canada, where he released his debut solo album Blank Banshee 0 shortly thereafter.
 The production style of Blank Banshee 0 dubbed "vaportrap" helped bring vaporwave to prominence in the 2010s.